 Landlords and property managers understand the importance of tenant screening to secure the most qualified applicant for your rental property.
-Failing to do a proper tenant screening can result in significant loss of income due to late or unpaid rent, property damages, or dealing with an eviction process.
+Failing to properly screen your rental applicants can result in significant loss of income due to late or unpaid rent, property damages, or an ugly and expensive eviction.

-This blog post will cover areas that signal red flags to pay attention to during the application process that could be a sign for potentially risky tenants.
+We’ve put together a list of behavior or renter qualities that signal red flags that managers, investors, and landlords need to pay attention to during the application process that could be a sign for potentially risky tenants.

-Bad Credit, history of evictions and a negative criminal record are obvious red flags when approving applicants for your rental property.
+Bad Credit, history of evictions and a negative criminal record are obvious red flags when reviewing applications for your rental property.

 - Eviction History – If your tenant has a history of evictions, you should not let them live in your rental, especially if they have multiple evictions on their eviction report.
-Evictions are time consuming and puts you at risk of losing rental income during the process.
+Evictions are time-consuming and put you at risk of losing rental income during the process.

 Beyond standard reports that expose real information about an applicant, there are some other subtle red flags that landlord should be wary of during the application process.

-Screening starts during the first point of contact between you and your perspective applicant.
+Screening starts during the first point of contact between you and your prospective applicant.
 Do they follow the instructions outlined in your vacancy ad?
 Did you ask them to drive by before contacting you?
-Did they call you when you asked for a email?
+Did they call you when you asked for an email?
 Did they disturb the current tenants when you explicitly asked not to?

 How your applicants act during their first interaction with you demonstrates their professionalism and willingness to pay attention to details.
 A good landlord will begin taking mental notes of behaviors that triggers warning signs for a potentially problematic tenant.